VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Method

 \textit{Part-Aware Reward} ($R_{\text{part}}$) evaluates the quality of part-level reasoning from three perspectives: (i)~\textit{Plan-evidence consistency}: the $F_1$ score between the part sets mentioned in the Planning and Examine stages, ensuring the model examines exactly what it planned. (ii)~\textit{Spatial existence verification}: the face parsing model~\cite{FaceParser} checks whether each planned part actually exists in the input image, penalizing fabricated regions. (iii)~\textit{Quantity constraint}: a penalty for listing excessive parts, encouraging focus on the most suspicious regions.

 \textit{Consistency Reward} ($R_{\text{cons}}$) prevents fabricated reasoning where the model decides a conclusion first and then invents supporting evidence.
-Directly scoring reasoning quality with an LLM judge is prone to reward hacking, as the model can learn to produce fluent but vacuous explanations.
-Instead, we feed the model's evidence (global evidence, planning, and part evidence, \textit{excluding} the final answer) to an independent judge LLM $\mathcal{J}$, which predicts a label solely from the evidence:
+We feed the model's evidence (global evidence, planning, and part evidence, \textit{excluding} the final answer) to an independent judge LLM $\mathcal{J}$, which predicts a label solely from the evidence:

 where $\hat{y}$ is the model's predicted label and $y$ is the ground truth.
 The reward is granted only when the judge's independent assessment aligns with the model's conclusion and the conclusion is correct.